Bachelor of Landscape Architecture

 Dr. Fuhrmann investigates the ecology and diversity of microbial populations in soil-plant systems, microbial community responses to environmental perturbations, effects of soil-borne viruses on microbial communities and rhizobia, and symbiotic nitrogen fixation.

-Adjunct Professor of Landscape Architecture
+Assistant Professor of Landscape Horticulture and Design

 Students choose many different pathways and interest areas.
 The PLSC BLA allows students the flexibility to obtain a minor and further develop their skills in the interest areas of their choice.
 Many students find work doing what they love – whether that is designing and planning ways to make the environment more sustainable or researching ways to preserve or conserve historic landscapes – the career options for landscape architects are plentiful.
 Currently, BLA alumni: attended/are attending graduate school (e.g., the Penn/Delaware Graduate Fellowship); are in professional practice as landscape designers in landscape architectural practices; are working as landscape designers for design/build firms; and are working in government.
 To see the many interest areas of current practitioners, visit the ASLA Professional Practice Networks website.